-Embark and meet your fellow travelers and get acquainted with the ship.
-As every Antarctic adventure presents new opportunities and experiences, embarkation day is just as exciting for your expedition team as it is for you.
-They’re onboard to ensure your comfort and safety, as well as to help make your wildlife dreams come true.
+As you embark, the anticipation grows.
+Trade your land legs for sea legs, meet and greet your fellow travelers, and get acquainted with your ship.
+Since every Antarctic adventure presents new opportunities and experiences, embarkation day is just as exciting for your expedition team as it for you.
+You team will also ensure your comfort and safety while helping to make your wildlife dreams come true.

 Upon your arrival in the Falklands (Malvinas), your camera will get its first real workout capturing the abundant wildlife and rugged feel of this sub-Antarctic region.
 The archipelago contains two main islands, East Falkland and West Falkland, which you will explore during daily Zodiac excursions and landings.